jluzio/study-guides/java/06-architecture.md

+# Design patterns for microservices
+Design patterns for microservices provide best practices and solutions for common challenges in building and maintaining microservices architectures.
+Here are some key design patterns:

+### 1. **Decomposition Patterns**
+   - **Service per Business Capability**: Aligns services with business capabilities.
+   - **Service per Team**: Each team is responsible for one or more services, promoting autonomy.

+### 2. **Data Management Patterns**
+   - **Database per Service**: Each service manages its own database, ensuring decoupling.
+   - **Shared Database**: Multiple services share a single database, which can simplify management but reduce decoupling.
+   - **Saga**: Manages distributed transactions by using a sequence of local transactions.

+### 3. **Communication Patterns**
+   - **API Gateway**: Acts as a single entry point for all client requests, handling routing, authentication, and other concerns.
+   - **Service Discovery**: Automatically detects service instances to enable dynamic scaling and load balancing.
+   - **Circuit Breaker**: Prevents cascading failures by stopping attempts to access a failing service.
+   - **Event-Driven Communication**: Services communicate via events, promoting loose coupling and asynchronous interactions.

+### 4. **Deployment Patterns**
+   - **Single Service per Host**: Deploys each service on a separate host, simplifying resource allocation and isolation.
+   - **Multiple Services per Host**: Deploys multiple services on the same host to optimize resource usage.
+   - **Service Instance per Container**: Each service instance runs in its own container, promoting isolation and easy scaling.

+### 5. **Observability Patterns**
+   - **Log Aggregation**: Collects and centralizes logs from all services for monitoring and debugging.
+   - **Distributed Tracing**: Tracks requests across multiple services to diagnose latency and failures.
+   - **Health Check**: Monitors the health of services to detect and handle failures.

+### 6. **Security Patterns**
+   - **Access Token**: Uses tokens (e.g., JWT) for secure, stateless authentication and authorization.
+   - **Role-Based Access Control (RBAC)**: Manages permissions based on user roles.
+   - **API Gateway Security**: Implements security measures such as SSL termination and rate limiting at the gateway level.

+### 7. **Scalability Patterns**
+   - **Auto-Scaling**: Automatically adjusts the number of service instances based on demand.
+   - **Replication**: Creates multiple instances of a service to handle increased load.

+### 8. **Resilience Patterns**
+   - **Bulkhead**: Isolates critical resources to prevent failures from spreading.
+   - **Retry**: Automatically retries failed requests with exponential backoff.
+   - **Fallback**: Provides alternative functionality or degraded performance when a service fails.

+### 9. **Configuration Management Patterns**
+   - **Externalized Configuration**: Stores configuration outside the application to enable dynamic updates without redeployment.
+   - **Service Mesh**: Manages service-to-service communication, security, and observability centrally.

+### 10. **Testing Patterns**
+   - **Consumer-Driven Contracts**: Ensures compatibility between services by defining and testing contracts from the consumer's perspective.
+   - **Service Virtualization**: Simulates service dependencies to test a service in isolation.

+Implementing these patterns can help address the complexity and challenges of building robust, scalable, and maintainable microservices architectures.

+### SOLID Principles:

+1. **Single Responsibility Principle (SRP)**
+   - **Definition:** A class should have only one reason to change, meaning it should have only one job or responsibility.
+   - **Explanation:** By adhering to SRP, you ensure that each class in your codebase addresses a single concern, making it easier to understand, test, and maintain.
+Changes in one part of the application will not affect unrelated parts.

+   **Example:** A class handling user authentication should not also be responsible for logging user activities.
+These should be separate classes.

+2. **Open/Closed Principle (OCP)**
+   - **Definition:** Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+   - **Explanation:** This principle encourages developers to write code that can be extended without modifying existing code, thereby reducing the risk of introducing bugs when new features are added.

+   **Example:** If you have a base class `Shape` with a method `draw()`, you can extend it by creating subclasses like `Circle` and `Rectangle` that override the `draw()` method, without altering the `Shape` class itself.

+3. **Liskov Substitution Principle (LSP)**
+   - **Definition:** Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+   - **Explanation:** This principle ensures that a subclass can stand in for its superclass and behave in the same way without causing errors or unexpected behavior.

+   **Example:** If you have a class `Bird` with a method `fly()`, and a subclass `Penguin` which cannot fly, then `Penguin` should not inherit from `Bird`.
+Instead, you might need a different design to respect LSP.

+4. **Interface Segregation Principle (ISP)**
+   - **Definition:** Clients should not be forced to depend on interfaces they do not use.
+   - **Explanation:** This principle advocates for creating specific interfaces rather than a large, general-purpose one.
+This way, classes that implement these interfaces are only concerned with the methods that are relevant to them.

+   **Example:** Instead of a single `Animal` interface with methods `eat()`, `sleep()`, `fly()`, and `swim()`, you could have separate interfaces like `IFlyable` and `ISwimmable` for animals that can fly or swim, respectively.

+5. **Dependency Inversion Principle (DIP)**
+   - **Definition:** High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+Additionally, abstractions should not depend on details.
+Details should depend on abstractions.
+   - **Explanation:** This principle encourages decoupling software modules to enhance flexibility and reusability.
+By depending on abstractions rather than concrete implementations, changes in low-level modules do not directly impact high-level modules.

+   **Example:** Instead of a class `Database` directly depending on a specific `MySQLDatabase` class, it should depend on an interface `IDatabase` that `MySQLDatabase` implements.
+This way, you can switch to a different database implementation with minimal changes.

+### Summary:
+- **SRP**: One class, one responsibility.
+- **OCP**: Extendable without modification.
+- **LSP**: Subtypes should be substitutable for their base types.
+- **ISP**: Prefer small, specific interfaces.
+- **DIP**: Depend on abstractions, not concretions.

+By following these principles, you can design software that is easier to manage, test, and extend over time.

 # Message Broker
 A message broker is a software intermediary that enables different systems or applications to communicate with each other by translating messages from the formal messaging protocol of the sender to the formal messaging protocol of the receiver.
 This allows for decoupled, scalable, and reliable communication between distributed systems.